kasimbasaragi/medicare-mlops/README.md

 ## 📊 Problem Statement

 Predict if a person is diabetic based on:
-- Pregnancies
+  - Average_Covered_Charges
-- Glucose
+  - Average_Total_Payments
-- Blood Pressure
+  - Reimbursement_Rate
-- BMI
+  - Total_Discharges
-- Age
+  - Total_Payment

-We use a Random Forest Classifier trained on the **Pima Indians Diabetes Dataset**.
+We use a Random Forest Classifier trained on the **Pima Indians Medicare Dataset**.

 ---